flowground/amazonaws-com-eks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListUpdates
-### Lists the updates associated with an Amazon EKS cluster in your AWS account, in the specified Region.
+> Lists the updates associated with an Amazon EKS cluster in your AWS account, in the specified Region.<br/>

 #### Input Parameters
 * `name` - _required_